Frequently Asked Questions

 As an athlete on the Lake Olympia Swim Team all swimmers are expected to attend all practices and swim meets.
 Attendance will be recorded for every practice and swim meet throughout the season.

-If your child is ill or an emergency occurs and your child will miss a meet, please notify the swim team President or the Team Mom Coordinator promptly so that arrangements may be made for the upcoming swim meet.
+If your child is ill or an emergency occurs and your child will miss a meet, please notify the swim team Coach or the Tent Parent Coordinator promptly so that arrangements may be made for the upcoming swim meet.

 Swimmers may be pulled out of a swim meet for missing a swim meet without proper notification or excessive absences from practice without notification.